programmierbar/fasttrack/readme.md

 ```

 #### --track
-By default, fasttrack will promote the apps on the `internal` to `production` track.
+By default, fasttrack will promote the apps on the `internal` to the `production` track.
 When you want to promote
 an app from the `alpha` or `beta` track, specify the desired track with the `--track` option.

 ```shell